slalom/dataops-docs/labs/extracts-as-code.md

      - The `*` symbol in the second part of each rule specifies that we want this exclusion to be performed for any and all tables from the `covid-19` source that might have these columns.
-7. Finally, ru-run the command `tapdance plan covid-19` (TK) and confirm the column exclusions in the extract plan file.
+7. Finally, ru-run the command `s-tap plan covid-19` and confirm the column exclusions in the extract plan file.

-## Step 3: Configure and deploy our infrastructure using Terraform
+### Step 3: Configure and deploy our infrastructure using Terraform

 _In this section, we will use a module from the Slalom Infrastructure Catalog which can orchestrate Singer taps on AWS using ECS.
 We will need to provide the terraform module the